|

 Mr. Sierak,

-from the bottom of my heart for capturing such a perfect moment between buddies.
+I thank you from the bottom of my heart for capturing such a perfect moment

 It will be admired for years to come, and I look forward to adding more pieces